tatumio/tatum-middleware/README.md

 # Tatum Middleware
-Tatum Middleware is a client to Tatum API.
+Tatum Middleware is a proxy client to Tatum API.

 ## Where to start
 In order to start work with Tatum API, please contact us at <a target="_blank" href="mailto:hello@tatum.io">hello@tatum.io</a> in order to obtain access API key.